killthrush/piccolo-daimao/README.md

 python app/consumer.py /var/local/piccolo-daimao/sqlite/numbers.db
 ```

 Then take aim and fire with a load testing tool!
 There's some rudimentary console logging available to let you know things are working.
 To check results, the database is located by default at `/var/local/piccolo-daimao/sqlite/numbers.db`.
-There are a few useful helpers that Vegeta can use as well - see "Extras" below.
+There are a few useful helpers that Vegeta can use as well - see "Load testing with Vegeta" below.

 # Design Choices